 With each issue, ZYZZYVA offers a meaningful consideration of the most urgent ethical concerns of our time, in part via themed issues on topics ranging from resistance, the border, and art to the environment, labor, and technology.
 We create substantial space for poetry, nonfiction, interviews, fiction, and art from an array of voices, resulting in a lively, thoughtful conversation in print, online, and in-person, across genres and generations, answering the need for a unique kind of engagement.

 More About Us

 ZYZZYVA was founded in 1985 in San Francisco with the goal of publishing a superb literary journal shining a spotlight on West Coast poets, writers, and artists from a wide range of backgrounds, many of whom were otherwise overlooked by established publications, and providing them with a much needed platform.

-In 2020, we celebrate our 35th anniversary.
-As we do, we hope you join us by supporting our decades-long commitment to writers, poets, artists, and readers.
+As we approach publication of our milestone 125th issue, we hope you join us by supporting our decades-long commitment to writers, poets, artists, and readers.
 Your donations and subscriptions make every issue, and every year of service, possible.

 In the News